Titantek/ada-outlier-datastory/content.md

 We first prepare the data: we split it in training, validation and testing datasets using `sklearn.preprocessing.train_test_split` function.
 60% of the samples goes in training, whereas validation and testing gather 20% of the samples each.
 We then standardize the column for the number of links to target and get dummies columns for the shortest path and categories columns.
 We also add a column with 1.0 everywhere to fit the intercept.
 We then use the `statsmodels.api.Logit`model and fit it with regularization on the training set.
 We fix the level of significance at 0.05.
 Here are the results:
-<iframe src="/ada-outlier-datastory/assets/img/results_log_reg.html" width="900px" height="600px" alt='results_log_reg'></iframe>
+<iframe src="/ada-outlier-datastory/assets/img/results_log_reg_cat.html" width="900px" height="600px" alt='results_log_reg'></iframe>

 <div class="chat">
    <div class="Marty_crazy">
       <div class="icon"></div>
       <div class="message">
         Oh wow!
-It looks like you were right Doc!
+It looks like you were right about the trends Doc!
 But how do we interpret all of this?
       </div>
    </div>